Nyusha: 2012–2015: Further success and development

+Television

+She appeared in the fourth season of ice show contest Ice Age.

 Personal life

 In 2017, she married Igor Sivov in the Maldives and became stepmother to his two children from a previous marriage.
 The couple have a daughter born in 2018.
 Her name is Simba (Seraphima).
 In July 2021 Nyusha announced a second pregnancy.

 Their son Saffron was born December 14, 2021.

+In March 2022, Nyusha's family left for the UAE (Dubai).

+In 2024, she divorced with her husband Igor Sivov.